 Include scores of 1 to 3 original works.
 Works “in progress” are acceptable, but at least one work must be complete.
 Mark all scores clearly with the composer’s name.
 Your score(s) will be scanned and uploaded to your online application.
 Please do not send original manuscripts—send only photocopies, printouts or PDFs.
 The Young Composers Program is not responsible for lost or damaged scores.
 Scores should be appropriately legible.

 Applicants should ask a music teacher or mentor who is familiar with their musicianship to write a brief reference letter addressing the applicant’s talent, desire, work habits and reliability.
 Multiple references are allowed.
-Reference letter(s) will be submitted online along with the application, which is due March 15, 2020.
+Reference letter(s) will be submitted online along with the application.